Conference : Day 1 – Architects’ & Designers’ Day

 Architects’ & Designers’ Day

-A one-day workshop from CPD providers network members Veronafiere/Marmo+Mac in conjunction with the Natural Stone Show and hosted by international stone consultant Vincent Marazita.
+The one-day workshop from CPD providers network members Veronafiere/Marmo+Mac in conjunction with the Natural Stone Show was hosted by international stone consultant Vincent Marazita.

-Providing an invaluable insight for architects and designers, the programme is made up of more than 5 hours of seminars.
-These feature basic criteria for stone selection, sourcing, detailing and maintenance, together with case studies that will provide innovative solutions to design professionals when using natural stone.
+Providing an invaluable insight for architects and designers, the programme comprised over 5 hours of seminars featuring basic criteria for stone selection, sourcing, detailing and maintenance, together with case studies that will provide innovative solutions to design professionals when using natural stone.

 09:30 - 10:00